Burgess and the Atomic Age: Honey for the Bears and the Cold War

 Within the frame of his fiction, Burgess makes a clear distinction between the lives of ordinary people — which are full of music, poetry and traditional food — and the Soviet state, embodied in the novel by the secret police who follow Paul around the city.
 The state, as the novel presents it, is tyrannical but ultimately incompetent.
 Paul expects to see evidence of potential rebellion in the city’s young people, but he is disappointed by what he finds: ‘He had expected them to be rebels.
 But, of course, in a sense they were rebelling, like all the young people of the world; the trouble was that the language of rebellion was also, in the USSR, the language of the Establishment.’

 Interviewed in 1987 by Literaturnaya Gazeta, the Russian-language journal of the Union of Soviet Writers, Burgess told them what he thought they wanted to hear: ‘Aggression, as the Russian Revolution showed, is sometimes necessary to clear old ground for new building.’
-In other words, you can’t make an omelette without breaking a few million eggs.
+In other words, you can’t make an omelette without breaking eggs.
 In the same interview he claimed (falsely) that his own grandfather had been ‘an old friend’ of Karl Marx when they had both lived in Manchester.

 There is a historical irony in Burgess’s persistent refusal to make overtly critical statements about the Soviet system: the Russians responded by banning his own books as subversive.
 When A Clockwork Orange was translated into Russian for the first time in 1977, there was no possibility of the novel being distributed in the normal way through Soviet bookshops.
 Instead, it was printed in Tel Aviv and smuggled into Russia, where it quickly gained popularity as an underground samizdat publication.